-We have based our definition of significant votes for reporting in line with the requirements of the Shareholder Rights Directive (SRD) II on our Global Engagement Priorities, supported by our Beliefs, Materiality and Impact (BMI) Framework.
+We have based our definition of significant votes for reporting in line with the requirements of the Shareholder Rights Directive (SRD) II on our Global Engagement Priorities.
 Significant votes are therefore identified as those that focus on Mercer IS's priority engagement themes, while taking into account the size of holding within funds.